 Whether you live in the Northeast and are used to autumns, winters, and even springs full of shoveling and scarf-wearing or are a resident of sunnier climates where winter storms pop up irregularly, bringing great chaos with them, there is nothing worse than getting ready for work only to realize you have to use a spatula to get the ice off your windshield.
 But having a purported snow-removal tool does not always mean you’re prepared to get your vehicle into a safe driving condition.
 Many of the plastic ice scrapers you’re likely to pick up at the local convenience or big-box store are not generally up to the job of removing thick sheets of ice.
 When it comes to the best ice scrapers, you’ll, at the very least, want to make sure you have a metal scraper that won’t damage your windshield.
-Other features that might better prepare you for serious winters include a brush, the unconventional “magical” scraper design, an ergonomic scraper, a heated blade for stubborn ice, and even a built-in glove.
-Check out our list of things to consider when buying an ice scraper, and your windshield will thank you.
+The best ice scrapers have features that might better prepare you for serious winters including a brush, the unconventional “magical” scraper design, an ergonomic scraper, a heated blade for stubborn ice, and even a built-in glove.

-- Best ice scraper with snow brush: Hopkins 532 Mallory 26″ Snow Brush with Foam Grip
+- Best with snow brush: Hopkins 532 Mallory 26″ Snow Brush with Foam Grip

-- Best magical ice scraper: Leaflai Magical Car Ice Scraper
+- Best magical ice scraper: Magical Car Ice Scraper

-- Best heated ice scraper: Perfect Life Ideas Heated Snow Ice Scraper
+- Best heated: Perfect Life Ideas Heated Snow Ice Scraper

-- Best ice scraper with glove: Coindivi Ice Scraper for Car Windshield with Mitt
+- Best with a glove: Ice Scraper for Car Windshield with Mitt

-- Best ice scraper with brass blade: C J Industries F101 Fantastic Ice Scraper with Brass Blade
+- Best with brass blade: C J Industries F101 Fantastic Ice Scraper with Brass Blade

-- Best cheap ice scraper: Snow Joe SJEG01 Ice Scraper
+- Best budget: Snow Joe SJEG01 Ice Scraper

-Features to consider when shopping for the best ice scraper
+Things to consider when buying the best ice scrapers

 Friends don’t let friends drive with icy windshields.
 Check out these five things to consider before buying a snow scraper and you’ll be ready to battle mother nature.